iFernandoSousa/BUG_LTG_MOBILE/README.md

 	}
 })
 ```
-11) Acess the SETUP and find for TABS
+11) Access the SETUP and find for TABS
 12) Looking for the session Lightning Component Tabs and click in the button [New]
-13) Select the Screen component, fill in the Label and Name it as "Screen," select any icon and click on the button [Next], make sure the tab is active for all profiles.
+13) Select the Screen component, fill in the Label and Name as "Screen," select any icon and click on the button [Next], make sure the tab is active for all profiles.
 14) Repeat the process 12 and 13, this time pointing to the "Screen2" component, insert the Label and Name as "Screen2".
 15) In Setup, find for "Salesforce Navigation" that is on Mobile session, insert the "Screen" and "Screen2" to the top of the selected list and click on button [Save].
 16) Access the Salesforce Mobile app using a Mobile Phone.
   * **a.
-Atention: This problem just occurs on Mobile Phone, in emulator using Google Chrome this problem not happen.**
+Attention: This problem just occurs on Mobile Phone, in emulator using Google Chrome this problem not happen.**
 17) Open the Left menu, and choose "Screen"
   * a.
 Click on the button “Go to Screen 2”
   * b.
 On this new screen, click on the button “Goback to Screen 1”